Generalized polarized manifolds with low second class: When is ample and spanned or very ample

 On the other hand, $K_S = \pi|_S^* K_{S_0}+E$, which provides the expression of $E$; hence

-Finally, from the injectivity of the restriction homomorphism $\text{Pic}(X) \to \text{Pic}(S)$ (Lefschetz-Sommese Theorem), we get the expression of $H$ as in the statement. \end{proof}
+Finally, from the injectivity of the restriction homomorphism $\text{Pic}(X) \to \text{Pic}(S)$ (Lefschetz--Sommese Theorem), we get the expression of $H$ as in the statement. \end{proof}

 \begin{rem} {\em i) We want to stress that Theorem \ref{main} is effective.
-To see this it is enough to modify the example produced in Section \ref{Sec1} in connection with case (2) in Theorem \ref{basic3}, as follows.
+To see this it is enough to modify the example produced in Remark \ref{Rem-example}, as follows.
 Let $X$ be the Jacobian bundle $\pi: \mathbb P(\mathcal E_{n-1}(C,o)) \to S_0=J(C)$ on the jacobian of a smooth curve $C$ of genus $2$ again, and call $\xi$ the tautological line bundle.
-Letting $\mathcal E= \xi^{\oplus (n-2)}$ and taking $H=2\xi$, we see that $H$ is ample and spanned \cite[Example 5.1]{FL}, and the triplet $(X,\mathcal E, H)$ is as in case (2) of Theorem \ref{main}: here $S=C^{(2)}$ again and $A$ is the line bundle corresponding to the double of the curve $C$ itself embedded in its jacobian.
+Letting $\mathcal E= \xi^{\oplus (n-2)}$ and taking $H=2\xi$, we see that $H$ is ample and spanned \cite[Example 5.1]{FL}, and the triplet $(X,\mathcal E, H)$ is as in Theorem \ref{main}: here $S=C^{(2)}$ again, but $A$ is the line bundle corresponding to the double of the curve $C$ itself embedded in its jacobian.
 Unfortunately, we have no examples with $S_0$ a bielliptic surface.}

 {\em ii) According to the discussion in the first part of the proof we have to stress a gap affecting the proof of \cite[Proposition 4.5]{LP2}.
 Actually, the equality in the first case of (4.5.1) of \cite[p.\ 101]{LP2} holds provided that the point $p$ does not belong to the first jumping set of $L'$ (see \cite[$\S 1$]{LPS}): to wit, set $\mathcal J_i:= \mathcal J_i(X',L')$, for $i=0,1,2$, where $\mathcal J_0 = X \setminus \mathcal J_1$; using the same notation as there, if $L'$ is spanned then the mentioned equality has to be amended as follows: $h^0(L')=h^0(L)+3-i$, where $p \in \mathcal J_i$.
 As a consequence, pairs $(X',L')$ with $X'$ an abelian or a bielliptic surface when $p \in \mathcal J_2$ and with $X'$ an Enriques surface when $p \in \mathcal J_1 \setminus \mathcal J_2$ are not ruled out.} \end{rem}